 Our bone plays such an important role in our oral health.
 The jawbone supports our teeth and we need it to be healthy.
 When a patient suffers from chronic periodontitis, it causes damage and even the loss of bone mass.
 When teeth are lost, the bone will shrink through absorption because it recognizes that the bone is no longer needed in that spot so it pulls the resources and allocates the resources elsewhere.
 The results may not be so immediately apparent, but with time, the patient will begin to notice changes to their facial shape.
 Bone loss is often associated with an older appearance.

 Bone loss can be rebuilt and restored with the use of dental implants.
 This is done through both a bone graft to spark the growth of new bone, and then placing implants where teeth are missing to stimulate the bone’s growth and continued maintenance.
+Dental implants offer many long-term and immediate benefits and solutions for tooth loss.

 The dental implant is designed with a threaded end and a head.
 It looks similar in concept to a screw in both shape and size.
 The threaded end is embedded into the bone.
 As the bone heals, it will grow around the threads bonding the two firmly together.
 Following a period of healing, we will assess the strength of the bond.
 When the bond feels firm, we can then use the embedded post to attach a dental prosthetic, including a dental crown, bridge or denture.
 Depending on the prosthetic being used, and your individual needs, you may require multiple implants to be placed.